10 Tips for a Successful Release

 8. Register to gain your royalties.

-9. Reach out to music blogs, reviewers, zines, playlist curators, etc.
+9. Reach out to music blogs, reviewers, playlist curators, etc.

-This could be considered part of section 4 above, but reaching out to sources like these should be a regular practice both before and after your release if you want more exposure.
-These days, getting even one song on a big Spotify playlist can do crazy things for your career, if you capitalize off of it properly.
-To learn more about submitting to Spotify playlists, visit https://playlistpush.com/ and https://www.submithub.com/
+This could be considered part of section 4 above, but reaching out to sources like these should be a regular practice both before and after your release.
+These days, getting even one song on a big Spotify playlist can do great things for your career, if you capitalize off of it properly.

 10. Work on your social media game.

 Knowing how to captivate your audience online is key to a successful release (and career).
-In 2018, people connect visually.
-This means you should be posting mainly pictures, videos, graphics, and things that catch the eye of someone scrolling through their feed (I bet that meme below catches your eye)!
-On Facebook, visual posts tend to do way better than text alone.
+In the 2020's, people connect visually more than ever before.
+This means you should be posting alot of pictures, videos, graphics, and things that catch the eye of someone scrolling through their feed (I bet that meme below catches your eye)!

-I hope that these tips have been helpful for you!
-If so, feel free to pass this page along to any artists you know who are releasing new music soon.
-If you have questions or wish to discuss release strategies further, feel free to hit me up at email@example.com or on social meda (links below).
+I hope these tips have been helpful for you.
+If so, feel free to pass this page along to any artists you know who are releasing new music.
+If you have questions or wish to discuss release strategies further, feel free to hit me up at email@example.com or on social media (links below).